 Ben closed his eyes as more tears threatened to escape.
 “I am terrified.
 But I’m not sure who I’m more afraid of.
 The dealers, you, my folks or the cops.”

 Sofia huffed.
 “You don’t have to be afraid of me Ben, or your parents.
-As long as you do what’s right, I will be here for you and for Cole.”
+As long as you do what’s right, I’ll be here for you.
+For you and for Cole.”

 Ben looked away.
 “I don’t deserve you.
 You are perfect and I am a fuckup.”

-Sofia took a deep breath and continued, “Look, I don’t know how you managed to get into the weed growing business, but I think I helped you out that Christmas when you asked me about your ‘project’.
+Sofia took a deep breath and continued, “Look, I don’t know how you managed to get into the weed growing business, nor do I want to.
+However, I think I helped you out that Christmas when you asked me about your ‘project’.
 So I suspect it’s been going on awhile.
 But, it’s time to stop.”

 Ben was overwhelmed at her selflessness and determination to protect Cole.
 Something he rationalized he was doing.
 But he was wrong.
 He needed to explain.
 “It started as a joke almost…”

 “Ben…I don’t care how.
 Let’s just end it – tonight.”

 Ben swallowed hard to get control of his emotions.
 “Dad’s in Twinbrook, he may not be able to get here tonight.
 I have to make a delivery tonight anyway.
 Let me see if Dad can be here tomorrow.
 That will give us a couple of weeks to figure out a plan.”